allenharborth9835/Team-Profile-Generator-week-8-challenge/README.md

 * [Contact-Info](#contact-info)
 ## Installation
 Node must be installed please go to https://nodejs.org/en/ to install node.
+then simply type "npm install" to install the neccessary modules.
 ## Usage
 To use this app simply input employee information after typing npm start and a perfectly created html page will be created with employee information.
 ## Credits
 For the structure of the html and the icons I used bootstrap from https://getbootstrap.com/ and added css to give it different color card headers for different employees.

 ## License
   <div style="height:300px; width:90%; overflow:auto;">

       This is free and unencumbered software released into the public domain.